Reduced Phase Space Approach to the $U(1)^3$ model for Euclidean Quantum Gravity: Physical Hamiltonian for first class constrained systems with certain linearity properties

 \section{Physical Hamiltonian for first class constrained systems with certain linearity properties}

-In this section we state and prove two simple results on the reduced dynamics of constrained systems which have a certain linear structure in their constraints with respect to the momenta.
-This linear structure will be tailored to the appearance of the constriants of the $U(1)^3$ model displayed in the previous section.
-Hence the subsequent results will be applicalble to the $U(1)^3$ model both in its $(A,E)$ and its $(B,f)$ description.
+In this section, we state and prove two simple results on the reduced dynamics of constrained systems which have a certain linear structure in their constraints with respect to the momenta.
+This linear structure will be tailored to the appearance of the constraints of the $U(1)^3$ model displayed in the previous section.
+Hence the subsequent results will be applicable to the $U(1)^3$ model both in its $(A,E)$ and its $(B,f)$ description.
+In what follows, as customary, we distinguish between constraint surface (constraints vanish) and reduced phase space (constraint surface modulo gauge transformation) or (locally) equivalently the gauge cut (constraints and gauge conditions vanish).